Arnix39/alfred/workspace/src/hw/pigpio/README.md

-This package APIs to access Raspberry Pi GPIOs.
+This package contains the library (pigpio) to access Raspberry Pi GPIOs.